kivy/plyer/FAQ.md

 ## Introduction

-Plyer is a platform-independent Python API for accessing features of various hardware platforms, especially Android and iOS devices.
+Plyer is a platform-independent Python API for accessing hardware features of various platforms (Android, iOS, macOS, Linux and Windows).

 Plyer is managed by the [Kivy Team](https://kivy.org/about.html).
 It is suitable for use with Kivy apps, but can be used independently.